DouweM/pebblewatch/README.md

 ## Usage

-Make sure your Pebble is paired to your computer and set up as a serial port.
+Make sure your Pebble is paired with your computer and set up as a serial port.
 We're going to need the path or index of the port, which in the case of OS X looks like `/dev/tty.Pebble7F30-SerialPortSe` for Pebble ID `7F30`.

 ```ruby
 require "pebble"